jenkinsci/aws-secrets-manager-credentials-provider-plugin/docs/authentication/index.md

 Recommendations:

 - Use EC2 Instance Profiles when running Jenkins on EC2.
 - Only use the long-lived access key methods (environment variables, Java properties, user profile) when there is no other choice.
-For example, when Jenkins is outside of AWS.
+For example, when Jenkins is outside of AWS
+- If you see an error along the lines of "Unable to find a region via the region provider chain.
+Must provide an explicit region in the builder or setup environment to supply a region.", set the region manually with the `AWS_REGION` environment variable.